alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

-# Data Science and Tech Systems Assignment 1: Predictive Modelling of Eating Out In Sydney
+Predictive Modelling of Eating Out In Sydney

 Included in this repository are the following:
 1. DSTS Assignment 1 PDF file.